patrickelectric/patrickelectric.github.io/content/blog/2025/2025-12-03-ultimate-guide-to-creating-better-ai-prompts.md

 +++
-title = 'The Ultimate Guide to Creating Better AI Prompts' date = 2025-12-03T12:45:51Z draft = false
+title = 'How to rock: The Ultimate Guide to Creating Better AI Prompts' date = 2025-12-03T12:45:51Z draft = false
 [taxonomies]